 Everything You Need To Know About Rosacea And How To Treat It

-Rosacea is a skin disease that is primarily identified by redness and dilated capillaries, known as telangiectasia.
+Rosacea Symptoms a skin disease that primarily identified by redness and dilated capillaries, known as telangiectasia.
 It can also cause bumps that look like acne and react unpredictably to certain stimuli.
-Our blood vessels are designed to expand and contract but if you have rosacea, they are compromised and have lost some ability to contract.
+Our blood vessels designed to expand and contract but if you have rosacea, they compromised and have lost some ability to contract.
 Rosacea mainly occurs on the cheeks and around the nose, but it can appear elsewhere on your face, neck or chest as well.

 How do you get rosacea?

-Rosacea isn’t contagious, it’s more likely inherited because it’s found most often in those with fair skin.
+Rosacea not contagious, it more likely inherited because it found most often in those with fair skin.
 Even if no one in your family has it, you can still get it.
 Cumulative sun exposure can be a primary causative factor in rosacea because it damages the vascular and collagen structures of your skin.
 That’s why it generally pops up in adults aged 30-50.
 So, all those years of sun exposure and little to no SPF are finally catching up to us.
-Females tend to be affected by rosacea at higher rates than men, but men can also have it.
+Females tend affected by rosacea at higher rates than men, but men can also have it.

 Our bodies have an inflammatory protein called cathelicidin.
 Generally, it’s a helpful protein because it assists in the healing process if we have a wound.
 But for some people, it appears that the mechanism is compromised in some way and the inflammatory response isn’t limited to assisting in healing.
 It seems that if the Cathelicidin mechanism is compromised, then the redness and inflammation associated with rosacea may develop.

 It’s important to get rosacea diagnosed by a dermatologist for a few reasons.
 First, rosacea can look like acne so you might be treating the wrong symptoms.